ModelSEED/KBaseClient/README.md

 To install this application, run the following commands:

 Steps 1-2 are optional.
 Skip to step 3.
-If you have trouble install Carton in your native perl, then return to step 1 and install perlbrew.
+If you have trouble installing Carton in your native perl, then return to step 1 and install perlbrew.

 1.)
 Install perlbrew